ray-project/ray/doc/source/rllib/key-concepts.rst

 Given the :ref:`RL environment <rllib-key-concepts-environments>` and an :ref:`RLModule <rllib-key-concepts-rl-modules>`, an :py:class:`~ray.rllib.env.env_runner.EnvRunner` produces lists of :ref:`Episodes <rllib-key-concepts-episodes>`.

-It does so by executing a classic "environment interaction loop".
-Efficient sample collection can be burdensome to get right, especially when leveraging environment vectorization, stateful (recurrent) neural networks, or when operating in a multi-agent setting.
+It does so by executing a classic environment interaction loop.
+Efficient sample collection can be burdensome to get right, especially when leveraging environment vectorization, stateful recurrent neural networks, or when operating in a multi-agent setting.

 RLlib provides two built-in :py:class:`~ray.rllib.env.env_runner.EnvRunner` classes, :py:class:`~ray.rllib.env.single_agent_env_runner.SingleAgentEnvRunner` and